 The Certificate of Completion (CCL) in Integrated Public Health: Health Education program is designed to prepare individuals for the public health workforce with a special focus on entry-level employment as a health educator.
 It is designed to prepare students for employment in a variety of health industries, including public health, clinics, hospitals, insurance companies, and a variety of non-profit agencies.
 Students will be exposed to the principles and skills necessary to assess needs, identify factors that influence health behaviors, assess current health disparities and emerging issues influencing health, and empower individuals and communities to sustain positive changes to obtain optimal health.
 Upon completion, individuals will be prepared to serve the community as health education professionals who work in health behavior change venues.

 Formal application and acceptance into the program.
-Able to meet background check drug screening, health, and immunization requirements.
+Arizona Department of Public Safety Level one fingerprint clearance card required.
+Able to meet background check drug screening, health and immunization requirements.

 |FON241||Principles of Human Nutrition||3|

 |HES210||Cultural Aspects of Health and Illness (3) OR|

 |IPH101||Introduction to Public Health||3|

 |IPH110||Principles of Health and Behavior Change||3|

 - Describe the dynamics of individual, community, and organizational health infrastructures.
 (HCR230, HES210, IPH101)